Individual Stocks & ETFs

-The following table displays and breaks down each of our 50 most recent closed out trading ideas, through August 9th 2017, along with some performance-related information.
+The following table displays and breaks down each of our 55 closed out trading ideas, from August 8th 2016 through August 17th 2017, along with some performance-related information.
 These 55 trades equate to Asbury Research providing its subscribers with approximately one new trading idea per week.

 Click the table to enlarge.

-- Our ideas were profitable 64% of the time
+- Our ideas were profitable 67% of the time.

-- The average percent gain on profitable ideas (9.2%) was more than double the average percent loss (4.4%) on unprofitable ideas
+- The average percent gain on profitable ideas (8.6%) was almost double the average percent loss (4.4%) on unprofitable ideas.